FOR SDSB, MGSHSS, SAHSOL

 The LUMS Undergraduate Programmes offers a broad-based education to students and provides them the option of pursuing majors and minors in various areas provided the enrolment demand in these majors and minors does not exceed the available faculty and current available resources.
 Foundation core courses in mathematics, languages and the social sciences in the first year prepare students for more advanced level courses leading to specialization in the areas mentioned below.
 There are following 9 majors (or specializations) currently being offered in the four-year BSc (Honours) Programme and 3 majors in the BA (Honours) Programme.

-- Accounting and Finance
+- BSc (Honours) Accounting and Finance

-- Management Science
+- BSc (Honours) Management Science

-- Economics
+- BSc (Honours) Economics

-- Economics & Mathematics (Joint Major)
+- BSc (Honours) Economics & Mathematics (Joint Major)

-- Politics and Economics
+- BSc (Honours) Politics and Economics

-- Political Science
+- BSc (Honours) Political Science

-- Anthropology / Sociology
+- BSc (Honours) Anthropology / Sociology

-- English
+- BA (Honours) English

-- History
+- BA (Honours) History

-- Comparative Litrary & Creative Arts (CLCA)
+- BA (Honours) Comparative Literature & Creative Arts (CLCA)

 - BSc (Honours) Psychology

-In addition, the Law and Policy Department at LUMS offers a 5-year BA-LLB Programme.
+In addition, the Law and Policy Department at LUMS offers BA-LLB Programme.
 Please note that a specialization preference indicated by a student in the admission form cannot be guaranteed.
 Candidates who are admitted to the sophomore year will be informed at the time of admission whether space availability permits their enrollment in a major of their choice.
 Candidates who are admitted to the Freshman year would be typically allowed to declare their major at the end of the Spring Semester and on completion of at least 30 semester credits of courses at LUMS.

 At the end of the Spring Semester of the freshman year, students would be asked to rank all available majors in order of their preferences.
 The acceptance in a specific major will depend upon a student’s overall academic performance as well as the performance in the specialization subjects related to that particular major.
 For certain majors, interviews may also be used to screen candidates.